-Bloggers and editors know what you are trying to do so more and more of them actually ask a fee for publishing your content.
-This kind of “deals” go under the realm of sponsored posts and are not something that Google is fond of.
+Bloggers and editors know what you are trying to do, so more and more of them actually ask a fee for publishing your content.
+These types of “deals” go under the realm of sponsored posts and are not something that Google is fond of.

 Different types of guest posts

 There are a few types of guest posts editors love to publish more than others:

 - How-to guides – editors love guides on how to solve a specific problem.

 - Listicles – are those “X ways/tools for doing something”.
 They are very flexible as you can choose how in-depth you want your explanations to be, as well as how many points you want to feature in the first place.

 - Case studies – explain how you or another brand did something right.
 They are similar to how-to guides, but often focus on explaining one example in great detail.